Top Cryptocurrency Trends for 2022-2025

 4. Regulation is Unavoidable

-2021 will likely be a year of increasing regulatory clarity in the crypto market.
+2021 was the year of increasing regulatory clarity in the crypto market.

 The 2017 ICO craze ushered in an era of increasing government scrutiny.